SgtCoDFish/bedrock-bootstrap/06-uart-xxd/README.md

 Our aim is to (eventually!) bootstrap a simple compiler for a higher-level language.
 A sensible place to start is the "compiler" we use to convert `.hex` files to binaries - `xxd -r -p`, which will let us self-host the "0th" stage of our bootstrapping process.

-We'll accept a stream of ASCII hex chars over UART and later convert them into binary, storing them in RAM as we go.
+We'll accept a stream of ASCII hex chars over UART and then convert them into binary, storing them in RAM as we go.
+For example, given the UART input `13 00 00 00` (a no-op instruction) we'll end up writing `0x13000000` at `0x80001000` in memory.
+Given further input of `12 34 56 78` we'll write `0x12345678` at `0x80001004`.

-- If we read a pound `#` (`0x23`) we'll ignore everything until we read a newline `\n` (`0x0A`).
-- If we read an `0xFF` we'll:
-- - Write, at the end of the RAM area to which we've written code an unconditional jump back to the beginning of this the uart-rxxd program (likely at `0x2040_0000`)
-- - Jump to the start of the area in RAM to which we've written code
-- If we read anything which isn't mentioned above or else correspond to a hexadecimal character (`[0-9a-fA-F]`), we'll ignore it.
-- When we receive the first hexadecimal nibble of a byte, we'll convert it to a number, shift left by 4 bits and store it in a temp register.
-- When we receive the second hexadecimal nibble of a byte, we'll:
-- - Convert it to a number
-- - Add it to the temp register
-- - Store that register in RAM at a pre-defined pointer
-- - Increase the pointer
-- - Clear the register

 ## Aims